Keyword return Python Ultimate Guide

 The return keyword is essential because it allows functions to:

-• Output data: Functions are often used to perform calculations or process data.
-Without return, there is no way to get the result back.
+- Output data: Functions are often used to perform calculations or process data.
+Without

-• Return multiple values: Python allows you to return multiple values from a function, which makes it powerful for passing multiple pieces of data.
+returncan be used to end a function’s execution early, which is useful when certain conditions are met. - Return multiple values: Python allows you to return multiple values from a function, which makes it powerful for passing multiple pieces of data.

 Using return to Pass Values From a Function